cjchand/openstack-api-availability/README.md

 6. The scripts live in `/opt/openstack-api-availability` and will be run by a cron job as soon as the server is up
 7. (Optional) If you want to change the code, automation, or variables, make those changes, then type `vagrant provision` to push them to the Vagrantbox

+# To use with provided Ansible against any server:
+1. Clone the repo: `git clone git@github.com:cjchand/openstack-api-availability.git`
+2. cd to the repo and review the settings in `ansible/roles/os\_api\_availability/vars/main.yml`.
+There are settings for things like:
+        * statsd server, port, and metric prefix
+        * OpenStack URLs (e.g.: auth)
+        * Test user credentials, tenant, etc
+3. Depending on which works best in your environment, either leave the os\_package\_source var in playbook.yml as "pip" to use Pip to install the modules or "yum" to yum install them.
+Note that the yum install method assumes you have already added a repo with the required OpenStack python-XXXXclient packages.
+4. If you have an existing playbook, you can likely just drop the existing role into your automation, but make sure you set that pip vs yum var somewhere.
+5. To run the Ansible straight from this repo:
+	1. Modify the ansible/inventory file to point to the hostname of the server(s) you want to run the Ansible against (Note: These need to be resolvable from whereever you trigger the Ansible)
+	2. Run: `ansible-playbook -i ansible/inventory ansible/playbook.yml`

 # Limitations/Sub-optimals

 This is just an MVP at this point, so it comes with some caveats that aren't in the Todo section: